simalexan/jarvis-workshop/alexa-skill/README.md

 4. An Intent to start working on an existing application - (optional)
 5. An Intent to stop working on the application - (optional)
 6. An Intent to list existing applications - (optional)
+7. An Intent to list current application services - (optional)

+Each of the tasks are more detailed inside their corresponding folders here.